 And most of all, what establishment would be best?
 A private school with a very strict approach?

 This Arabic language learning center outshines the rest because of its utter dedication to the language.
-The owner’s comprehensive knowledge of the Arabic language and grammar along with his love of teaching make studying with him an exciting and rewarding experience for second language learners.
+The owner’s comprehensive knowledge of the Arabic language and grammar along with his love of teaching make studying with him an exciting and rewarding experience for language learning.

-One can choose to take a group course or even a summer institute.
+One can choose to take a group course or even a summer course.
 But one thing remains the same: at Al-Madrasah, commitment is everything!
-There, you will discover Modern Arabic, Arabic’s dialects, the letters of the Arabic alphabet, and Classical Arabic, which will enable you to read Arabic books.
+There, you will discover Modern Standard Arabic (Msa), different Arabic dialects, the letters of the Arabic alphabet, and Classical Arabic, which will enable you to read Arabic books.
 You will of course also focus on Arabic pronunciation and Arabic verbs.

 The teachers at Al-Madrasah are very well educated in the Arabic language and reinforce Arabic language textbook material with practical examples which the student can easily relate to and understand.
 This makes learning to speak Arabic fun and functional!

 This institute offers language courses in French, Spanish, Italian, and German.
-However, Arabic is one of the most popular languages it teaches.
-Located on Boston’s busy Beacon Street, it will fit all your second language student needs.
+However, its Arabic course is one of its most popular.
+Located on Boston’s busy Beacon Street, it will meet all of your needs as a new learner in Arabic.

-This institute is dedicated to its second or third language students, and has been an important part of the Beacon Street neighborhood for the last since 30 years.
-It operates both in private lessons and small classes of 4 to 12 students, and is dedicated to language learning through textbooks, audio tapes, presentations, exercises, and group projects.
+This institute is dedicated to its second or third language students, and has been an important part of the Beacon Street neighborhood for the last 30 years.
+It offers both private lessons and small classes of 4 to 12 students, and is dedicated to language learning through textbooks, audio tapes, presentations, exercises, and group projects.